-There’s no need to reach for the take-out menu with this healthy Honey Garlic Chicken recipe in your back pocket!
-Made with real whole foods and ready in just 20 minutes, this savory chicken stir-fry is an easy but epic dinner the entire family will love!
+There’s no need to reach for the take-out menu with this Healthy Honey Garlic Chicken recipe in your back pocket!
+Made with simple ingredients and ready in just 20 minutes, this chicken stir-fry is an easy but epic dinner the entire family will love!

 Are you a tired mom (or dad….or single person)?
 Broke college student?
 Trying to quit a bad take-out habit?
 Lover of yummy food?

 This honey garlic chicken is a weeknight warrior in all of the most important ways:

 - It’s delicious, but also super healthy (no processed ingredients!).

 - It’s quick (20 minutes) and easy (made in one pan).

 - It’s frugal, using basic pantry supplies.

 - And look how darn pretty it is too!

 Ya want in on this action?
 I know you do!
 This sweet and savory delight can be in your belly in just 20 minutes – that’s faster than delivery around these parts, and I can guarantee it’s cheaper too!
 Plus it’s made with healthy, real food ingredients – no sugar, no additives, no junk.
 Nom nom, yes!